-Legal disputes cause headaches for both plaintiff and defendants, especially since they may come with heavy financial costs.
+Legal disputes cause headaches for both plaintiffs and defendants, especially since they may come with heavy financial costs.
 Many disputes deserve to go to trial for their moral significance and lead to policy changes that affect society and the public.
 However, current trends indicate that a plaintiff who settles is more likely to be satisfied with their decision than those who went to court.

 Many factors are involved when deciding between a trial or settling out of court.
 Although the case may have strong ethical or emotional significance to a plaintiff, the judge or jury may not feel the same way.